-Safety Data Sheets providing safety precautions that should be observed when handling and storing our products are available online or by request.
-You should obtain and review available material safety information before handling our products.
-If any materials mentioned are not our products, appropriate industrial hygiene and other safety precautions recommended by their manufacturers should be observed.
+Safety Data Sheets providing safety precautions that should be observed when handling and storing Eastman products are available online or by request.
+You should obtain and review the available material safety information before handling any of these products.
+If any materials mentioned are not Eastman products, appropriate industrial hygiene and other safety precautions recommended by their manufacturers should be observed.